MetPX/sarracenia/docs/source/How2Guides/source.rst

 To mirror very large trees (millions of files) in real time, it takes too long for tools like rsync or find to traverse and generate lists of files to copy.
 On Linux, one can intercept calls for file operations using the well known shim library technique.
-This technique provides virtually real-time announcements of files regardless of the size of the tree, with minimal overhead as this technique imposes much less load than tree traversal mechanisms, and makes use of the C implementation of Sarracenia, which uses very little memory or processor resources.
+This technique provides virtually real-time notification messages of files regardless of the size of the tree, with minimal overhead as this technique imposes much less load than tree traversal mechanisms, and makes use of the C implementation of Sarracenia, which uses very little memory or processor resources.